Second Year of Mentorship and Networking

-Well over 100 mentors and mentees were again given the opportunity to meet and network over a light breakfast at the offices of law firm Byrne Wallace on Harcourt Street, and we were delighted to welcome two guest speakers – Mark Duffy, recently-elected Independent Councillor for the Ballina Municipal District of Mayo County Council, and Nathan Murphy, ‘Off the Ball’ sports broadcaster and presenter with Newtalk, pictured below with the Association’s committee member Lisa Webb and Chairman Michael Kealy, before the start of this year’s mentorship and networking event.
+Over 100 mentors and mentees had the opportunity to meet and network over a light breakfast at the offices of law firm Byrne Wallace on Harcourt Street.
+Our two guest speakers – Mark Duffy, recently-elected Independent Councillor for the Ballina Municipal District of Mayo County Council, and Nathan Murphy, ‘Off the Ball’ sports broadcaster and presenter with Newtalk, are pictured with the Association’s committee member Lisa Webb and Chairman Michael Kealy, before the start of Mentorship and Networking event.

 Founded in 1905, Mayo Association Dublin (MAD) is one of the best supported and active county associations in the country.
 With now over 600 members on board, our Association is proving to be an effective outlet for Mayo’s Diaspora in Dublin through networking and friendship in business, social/cultural and sporting sectors.